timescale/docs.timescale.com-content/getting-started/installation-yum.md

 >:WARNING: Our clustering capabilities are currently in private beta and are not available through this installation method.
+For more information, please [contact us][contact].

 ## yum Installation [](installation-yum)